unforswearing/todo_markup.js/README.md

 ## Why

 I am deeply interested in creating small markup and programming languages for fun.
 This markup was created for taking notes quickly during meetings or conferences, when there is only time to open a text file or Google Doc (instead of juggling multiple apps).

-See [todo.tdx](./todo.tdx) for an example of this markup.

 This markup is currently a replacement for [markdown](https://learnxinyminutes.com/docs/markdown/) however, `todo_markup.js` may eventually become a superset / extension for the markdown specification (likely targeting [commonmark](https://commonmark.org/)).